cube-js/cube/guides/material-ui-dashboard/content/2_analytics_backend_with_cubejs.md

 $ psql --dbname ecom -f ecom-dump.sql
 ```

-Once the database is ready, the backend can be [configured to connect to the database](https://cube.dev/docs/connecting-to-the-database#configuring-connection-for-cube-js-cli-created-apps).
-To do so, we provide a few options via the `.env` file in the root of the Cube.js project folder (`react-material-dashboard`):
+Once the database is ready, the API can be [configured to connect to the database](https://cube.dev/docs/connecting-to-the-database#configuring-connection-for-cube-js-cli-created-apps).
+To do so, we provide a few options via the `.env` file in the root of the Cube.js project folder (`material-ui-dashboard`):

 ```
 CUBEJS_DB_NAME=ecom
 CUBEJS_DB_TYPE=postgres
 CUBEJS_API_SECRET=secret
+CUBEJS_DEV_MODE=true
 ```

 ![](/images/start.gif)

-Now we can run the backend!
+Now we can run the API!

-**In development mode, the backend will also run the Cube.js Playground.** It's a time-saving web application that helps to create a data schema, test out the charts, and generate a React dashboard boilerplate.
+**In development mode, the API will also run the Cube.js Playground.** It's a time-saving web application that helps to create a data schema, test out the charts, and generate a React dashboard boilerplate.
 Run the following command in the Cube.js project folder:

 `$ node index.js`